Healthy Ranch Dip and Dressing

 When I was in highschool, my dad worked for a consumer products company that owned a handful of manufactured food brands.
 Included was a restaurant supplier that made Mozzarella cheese sticks….quite the novelty back then.
 Whenever my parents went out of town, my brother and I would throw unsanctioned ragers, which inevitably ended with us pulling out the industrial-size bags of frozen Mozzarella and brewing up a bubbling pot of frying oil.
 Lucky for us, my dad’s company also owned Hidden Valley Ranch dressing, which was the perfect condiment for fried cheese.
 Perhaps more fortunate still, was that nothing injurious ever resulted from a group of tipsy highschoolers manning a deep fat fryer.

 Although I’m pretty certain I haven’t touched a fried cheese stick since I was about 16, I can’t say the same about ranch dressing.
 I do like the stuff, as do my kids.
 But, it doesn’t make the cut on the shopping list; I’m not so nuts for the ingredients.
-The few times I’ve tried to pass off the organic brands for the real deal, I get a grumble from the kids (and the hubby).
+The few times I’ve tried to pass off other brands for the real deal, I get a grumble from the kids (and the hubby).
 So, I figured it was time to make my own.

-My aim was to create a healthy ranch dip…something lip smackingly delicious, but lower in fat and calories, and purer in ingredients, than Hidden Valley (although they too now make an organic version that doesn’t have the MSG or artificial flavors of the original).
+My aim was to create a healthy ranch dip…something lip smackingly delicious, but lower in fat and calories, and purer in ingredients, than Hidden Valley (although they too now make an organic version that doesn’t have the artificial flavors of the original).
 Instead of buttermilk for the dressing’s signature tang, I opted for plain yogurt.
 It’s something I always have on hand, plus, I don’t like to toss out the leftover buttermilk that inevitably results.
 Sour cream and a touch of mayonnaise round out the richness.
 Chives and garlic give it zing.
 The whole thing gets whirled all at once in the food processor.

 My kids uniformly agreed this homemade version beat even the original.
 They’ve enjoyed it over tomato, cucumber and hearts of romaine salad, as well as in their lunchboxes with carrots and peppers for dipping.